aliciasillers/PrelimCpG/README.md

 methylformat.sh SAMPLENAME

 This script will activate the rmethyl conda environment and run the R script with the sample name you indicate on the command line.
 The output will be a .tsv file with the correct columns needed for use with methylKit.
-Note that strand is indicated as 'F' for everything.
+Strand is indicated as 'F' for every entry, which is consistent with the output format of the PacBio Jasmine program.